Site and bond percolation on four-dimensional simple hypercubic lattices with extended neighborhoods: Simulation results and discussions

 Based upon the two methods indicated in Figs. \ref{fig:sc4-1-9-sigma-site} and \ref{fig:sc4-1-9-omega-site}, as well as the errors for the values of $\tau = 2.3135(5)$ and $\Omega = 0.40(3)$, finally, the site percolation threshold of the \textsc{sc(4)}-1,...,9 lattice can be deduced to be $p_{c} = 0.0048301(9)$, where the number in parentheses represents the estimated error in the last digit.
-The figures for the other 7 lattices we simulated are shown in the Supplementary Material \cite{XunZiff2020supplementary} in Figs.\ 1-14, and the corresponding site percolation thresholds are summarized in Table \ref{tab:thresholds4dsite}.
+The figures for the other seven lattices we simulated are shown in the Supplementary Material \cite{XunZiff2020supplementary} in Figs.\ 1-14, and the corresponding site percolation thresholds are summarized in Table \ref{tab:thresholds4dsite}.

-In Table \ref{tab:thresholds4dsite}, we also show previous site percolation thresholds for \textsc{sc(4)}-1,2 lattice and \textsc{sc(4)}-1,2,3 lattice provided by Ref.\cite{KotwicaGronekMalarz19}, as can be seen in the last column.
-For these two lattices, we get more precise site percolation thresholds than previous results.
-We also get new values of thresholds for other 6 lattices.
+In Table \ref{tab:thresholds4dsite}, we also show in the last column previous site percolation thresholds for the \textsc{sc(4)}-1,2 and \textsc{sc(4)}-1,2,3 lattices provided by Ref.\ \cite{KotwicaGronekMalarz19}.
+For these two lattices, we get substantially more precise values.
+For the other six lattices, it appears that our results are new.